Adrien d'Avernas

 Financial crises seem particularly severe and lengthy when banks fail to recapitalize after bearing large losses.
 We present a model that jointly explains the slow recovery of bank capital and economic activity.
 Banks provide intermediation in markets with informational asymmetries.
 Large equity losses reduce banks’ capacity to sustain further losses.
 Losing this capacity leads to reductions in intermediation that exacerbate adverse selection.
 Adverse selection, in turn, lowers profit margins for banks, which explains the banks failure to accumulate profits or attract equity injections.
 The model delivers financial crises that are infrequent events characterized by persistent low economic growth.

-Treasury Bill Shortages and the Pricing of Short-Term Assets
+Treasury Bill Shortages and the Pricing of Short-Term Assets [online appendix]

-Journal of Finance (Forthcoming)
+Journal of Finance (2024)

 (with Quentin Vandeweyer)